antarctica/assets-tracking-service/docs/implementation.md

 A basic database migrations implementation is used to manage objects within the application [Database](#database).

-Migrations are SQL files defined in [`resources/db_migrations`](../src/assets_tracking_service/resources/db_migrations) executed by the application [Database Client](#database-client) through the application [CLI](#command-line-interface).
+Migrations are SQL files defined in [`resources/db_migrations`](../src/assets_tracking_service/resources/db_migrations), executed by the application [Database Client](#database-client) through the application [CLI](#command-line-interface).
+To allow checking all migrations have been applied, the latest applied migration is recorded in the `meta_migration` table.

+**Note:** Migrations prior to `014-migrations-tracking` cannot be tracked by this feature.

-Migrations should be defined in both a forward (create, apply change) and reverse (destroy, revert change) direction by creating an *up* and *down* migration file.
+Migrations MUST be defined in both a forward (create, apply changes) and reverse (destroy, revert changes) direction by creating an *up* and *down* migration file.

-All migrations are intended to be executed to their full extent - i.e. migrated fully up to the latest set of changes, or fully down to the base, empty, state.
-Branching or migrating to points other than the head and base is not supported.
+Migrations are intended to be applied together - i.e. migrated either fully up to the latest set of changes, or fully down to the base, empty, state.
+Applying migrations to an intermediate state is not supported.

 See the [Developing](./dev.md#adding-database-migrations) documentation for how to add a new migration.